MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Operators.md

 ## SHORT DESCRIPTION
-Describes the operators that are supported by  Windows PowerShell�.
+Describes the operators that are supported by  Windows PowerShell®.

 ## LONG DESCRIPTION